hvalfangst/Azure-Functions-Blob-Trigger-Python-Pandas/README.md

-# Azure Function ETL with Pandas and CI/CD
+# Azure Function ETL using Pandas with CI/CD

 This repository hosts a pair of Azure Functions designed for Extract, Transform, Load (ETL) operations: